hardesc/rbp-npm/npm/doc/misc/npm-config.md

 A node module to `require()` when npm loads.
 Useful for programmatic usage.

-### only

-* Default: null
-* Type: String

-When "dev" or "development" and running local `npm install` without any arguments, only devDependencies (and their dependencies) are installed.

-When "dev" or "development" and running local `npm ls`, `npm outdated`, or `npm update`, is an alias for `--dev`.

-When "prod" or "production" and running local `npm install` without any arguments, only non-devDependencies (and their dependencies) are installed.

-When "prod" or "production" and running local `npm ls`, `npm outdated`, or `npm update`, is an alias for `--production`.

 ### optional

 * Default: true
 * Type: Boolean

-Attempt to install packages in the `optionalDependencies` object.
+Attempt to install packages in the `optionalDependencies` hash.
 Note that if these packages fail to install, the overall installation process is not aborted.